MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-billing-service/predicate.md

 ms.author: eur
 description: Defines a predicate for the list of insertion orders returned using the SearchInsertionOrders operation.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # Predicate Data Object - Customer Billing

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines a predicate for the list of insertion orders returned using the [SearchInsertionOrders](../customer-billing-service/searchinsertionorders.md) operation.

 ## Syntax